pilat/vscode-importmagic/README.md

 2. If you have problem with autocomplete make sure that `"python.autoComplete.extraPaths"` option contains the path with your source code.
 3. Symbols from some packages may be unavialable when package contains the `__all__` variable.
 4. Symbols may be unavialable when package doesn't have `__init__.py`
+5. It doesn't scan any `test` folder and whatever deeper.
+Use `"importMagic.skipTestFolders"` option to override it

 ## Roadmap
 - Tests :|

+## Contributing
+- I'll appreciate any merge request that will do this project better

 ## License